openstack/neutron/doc/source/devref/openvswitch_agent.rst

 ::

- ovs-vsctl add-port br-trunk-1 sp-patch-trunk tag=100 -- set Interface sp-patch-trunk type=patch options:peer=sp-patch-int
+ ovs-vsctl add-port tbr-trunk-id spt-subport-id tag=100 -- set Interface spt-subport-id type=patch options:peer=spi-subport-id
- ovs-vsctl add-port br-int sp-patch-int tag=5 -- set Interface sp-patch-int type=patch options:peer=sp-patch-trunk
+ ovs-vsctl add-port br-int spi-subport-id tag=5 -- set Interface spi-subport-id type=patch options:peer=spt-subport-id

-This patch port connects the trunk bridge to the integration bridge. sp-patch-trunk, the trunk bridge side of the patch is tagged using VLAN 100.
+This patch port connects the trunk bridge to the integration bridge. spt-subport-id, the trunk bridge side of the patch is tagged using VLAN 100.
-We assume that the segmentation ID of the subport is 100. sp-patch-int, the br-int side of the patch port is tagged with VLAN 5.
+We assume that the segmentation ID of the subport is 100. spi-subport-id, the br-int side of the patch port is tagged with VLAN 5.
 We assume that the subport is on network2 that on this host uses VLAN 5.
-The OVS agent will set the subport ID in the external-ids of sp-patch-trunk and sp-patch-int.
+The OVS agent will set the subport ID in the external-ids of spt-subport-id and spi-subport-id.

 *Inbound traffic from the VM point of view*

-The traffic coming out of tp-patch-int will be stripped by br-int of VLAN 3.
+The traffic coming out of tpi-parent-id will be stripped by br-int of VLAN 3.
-It will reach tp-patch-trunk untagged and from there tap1.
+It will reach tpt-parent-id untagged and from there tap1.
-The traffic coming out of sp-patch-int will be stripped by br-int of VLAN 5.
+The traffic coming out of spi-subport-id will be stripped by br-int of VLAN 5.
-It will reach sp-patch-trunk where it will be tagged with VLAN 100 and it will then get to tap1 tagged.
+It will reach spt-subport-id where it will be tagged with VLAN 100 and it will then get to tap1 tagged.

 *Outbound traffic from the VM point of view*

-The untagged traffic coming from tap1 will reach tp-patch-trunk and from there tp-patch-int where it will be tagged using VLAN 3.
+The untagged traffic coming from tap1 will reach tpt-parent-id and from there tpi-parent-id where it will be tagged using VLAN 3.
-The traffic tagged with VLAN 100 from tap1 will reach sp-patch-trunk.
+The traffic tagged with VLAN 100 from tap1 will reach spt-subport-id.
-VLAN 100 will be stripped since sp-patch-trunk is a tagged port and the packet will reach sp-patch-int, where it's tagged using VLAN 5.
+VLAN 100 will be stripped since spt-subport-id is a tagged port and the packet will reach spi-subport-id, where it's tagged using VLAN 5.

 Parent port deletion
 ++++++++++++++++++++